BartMassey/haskell-basic-examples/README.md

 * `bedtime2.hs`: Bedtime Story (problem: Gonzalez (#5),
   solution: Massey)

   Uses typeclasses to simplify (?) story writing.
+Also word-wraps the story into 60-column lines.
+Maybe not so "basic".

 This work is released under the 2-clause BSD license.
 See the file `COPYING` in this distribution for license terms.